If you wish to save money on your car insurance in 2020 – click here.

 2. Third Party, Fire & Theft:

 This type of car insurance policy is the same as Third Party in that it covers damage to someone else but not to you but it also covers repairs or a replacement if your car is stolen or damaged by fire.
+This is a very common policy in the UK and if your car is less valuable it can save you money on your car insurance.

 This covers you for damage even if the accident was your own fault.
 The policy covers you for repairs to the car after an accident, accidental damage and vandalism.
 You should check your policy as you might also be able to drive other people’s cars with their permission.